Why Logtalk?

 The term-expansion mechanism can be traced back to Quintus Prolog.
 Nevertheless, it is only found in some of the supported systems but with proprietary variations that hinder portability.
 The Logtalk implementation, besides being portable and working the same in all supported systems, provides improved functionality that subsumes most existing implementations and allows fine control of expansion pipelines.

 Logtalk provides extensive and portable reflection support that enables developer tools to display and use comprehensive information about applications and their libraries, files, and predicates with full cross-referencing information.
 All Logtalk developer tools are regular applications using only the public reflection API.
-In constrast, most Prolog systems support for reflection is either non-existant or limited supporting only a basic built-in debugger.
+In contrast, most Prolog systems support for reflection is either non-existant or limited, supporting only a basic built-in debugger.

 Why not Logtalk?